Sindercube/Aristotles-Comedy/README.md

 # About

-**Vitapunk** (codename, will be changed eventually) is a magitech mod that focuses on extracting, processing and abusing humors naturally found in the world.
+**aristotles_comedy** (codename, will be changed eventually) is a magitech mod that focuses on extracting, processing and abusing humors naturally found in the world.